 Principal Underwriter.
-RFS Partners, a California limited partnership, is currently the principal underwriter of each Fund's shares under an underwriting agreement with each Fund, pursuant to which RFS Partners agrees to act as each Fund's distribution agent.
-Each Fund's shares are sold to the public on a best efforts basis in a continuous offering without a sales load or other commission or compensation.
+RFS Partners, a California limited partnership, is currently the principal underwriter of the Fund's shares under an underwriting agreement with the Fund, pursuant to which RFS Partners agrees to act as the Fund's distribution agent.
+The Fund's shares are sold to the public on a best efforts basis in a continuous offering without a sales load or other commission or compensation.
 RFS Partners is the general partner of the Shelton Capital Management.
 The general partner of RFS Partners is Richard F. Shelton, Inc., a corporation that is controlled by a family trust, of which Stephen C. Rogers serves as a co-trustee.
-While the shares of each Fund are offered directly to the public with no sales charge, RFS Partners may, out of its own monies, compensate brokers who assist in the sale of a Fund's shares.
-In addition, Shelton Capital Management may, out of its own monies, make cash contributions to tax-exempt charitable organizations that invest in the Funds.

 Transfer Agent and Fund Accounting Agent.
-Ultimus Fund Solutions, LLC, 17605 Wright Street, Omaha, NE 68130, acts as the shareholder servicing agent for the Trust and acts as the Trust's Transfer Agent and Fund Accounting Agent.
+Ultimus Fund Solutions, LLC, ("Ultimus" or the "Transfer Agent") 17605 Wright Street, Omaha, NE 68130, acts as the shareholder servicing agent for the Trust and acts as the Trust's Transfer Agent and Fund Accounting Agent.
 In such capacities it performs many services, including portfolio and net asset valuation, bookkeeping, and shareholder record-keeping.
+The fees paid to Ultimus by the Fund for the fiscal year ended September 30, 2020 were \$3,182.

 Custodian.
-US Bank N.A., 425 Walnut St, Cincinnati, OH 45202, as custodian of the securities and other assets of the Trust.
+US Bank N.A., (the "Custodian") 425 Walnut St, Cincinnati, OH 45202, as custodian of the securities and other assets of the Trust.
 The Custodian does not participate in decisions relating to the purchase and sale of portfolio securities.
-Under the custodian agreement, the Custodian (i) maintains a separate account or accounts in the name of each Fund, (ii) holds and transfers portfolio securities on account of each Fund, (iii) accepts receipts and makes disbursements of money on behalf of each Fund, (iv) collects and receives all income and other payments and distribution on account of each Fund's securities and (v) makes periodic reports to the Trustees of each Trust concerning each Fund's operations.
+Under the custodian agreement, the Custodian (i) maintains a separate account or accounts in the name of the Fund, (ii) holds and transfers portfolio securities on account of the Fund, (iii) accepts receipts and makes disbursements of money on behalf of the Fund, (iv) collects and receives all income and other payments and distribution on account of the Fund's securities and (v) makes periodic reports to the Trustees of each Trust concerning the Fund's operations.
 As Foreign Custody Manager, the bank selects and monitors foreign sub-custodian banks, selects and evaluates non-compulsory foreign depositaries, and furnishes information relevant to the selection of compulsory depositaries.